Alechan/microsimu/README.md

 In this first version of MicroSimu, the only model available to study and run simulations is the The Latin-American World Model (LAWM), a global model developed in Fortran in 1972 by a multidisciplinary research group in Bariloche, Argentina that fell into abandonment 4 years later due to the Military Coup suffered by the country.
-The plan was to include a python translation of the model but due to time constraints it was suspended at a completion of about 40%.
+The original plan was to release the first version of MicroSimu with a python translation of the model but due to time constraints it was suspended at a completion of about 40%.
 Therefore, a pre-compiled fortran version of the model is included instead.

 The book published in 1976 (see bibliography below), describes in great detail the inspiration, assumptions and justifications of the model.